LeetSync/LeetSync/README.md

 ## Usage

-To use LeetSync, follow these steps:
+To use LeetSync2, follow these steps:

 1. Solve a problem on LeetCode and submit your solution.
-2. LeetSync will create a new file or update an existing one in your selected repository automatically.
+2. LeetSync2 will create a new file or update an existing one in your selected repository automatically.
 3. Go and check the submission on your github repository

 ## Support

-If you encounter any issues or have any suggestions for improving LeetSync, please feel free to [open an issue](https://github.com/disturbedlord/LeetSync/issues) on the GitHub repository.
+If you encounter any issues or have any suggestions for improving LeetSync2, please feel free to [open an issue](https://github.com/disturbedlord/LeetSync2/issues) on the GitHub repository.

 ## License

-LeetSync is licensed under the [MIT License](LICENSE).
+LeetSync2 is licensed under the [MIT License](LICENSE).